 Let's look at other scriptures where Jesus expounded on the principle that Christians will not make it to heaven if they do not forgive others.
 In the parable of the unforgiving spirit (Matthew 18:21-34), Peter asks how many times we should forgive others (Matthew 18:21), Jesus responded:

 I say not unto thee, Until seven times: but, Until seventy times seven (Matthew 18:22).

 If we have an unforgiving spirit, how could we possibly forgive someone four hundred and ninety times times?
 Jesus then went on to teach the disciples in the parable that to not forgive others will result in Him applying our original debt (trespass, sin) back on us.
 In this parable, the servant's lord had forgiven the servant of his debt (Matthew 18:27).
-Then when the servant's lord discovered that the servant had not forgiven a debt that was owed to the servant (Matthew 18:32-33), the lord delivered the servant "to the tormentors" (Matthew 18:34).
+Then when the servant's lord discovered that this servant had not forgiven a debt that was owed to him (Matthew 18:32-33), the lord delivered the servant "to the tormentors" (Matthew 18:34).
 Jesus then says:

 So likewise shall my heavenly Father do also unto you, if ye from your hearts forgive not every one his brother their trespasses (Matthew 18:35).

-Like Jesus said, to forgive a person must be from our hearts, meaning just not out of our mouths, otherwise we will be thrown to the torment of hell.
+Like Jesus said, to forgive a person must be from our hearts, meaning just not out from our mouths, otherwise we will be thrown to the torment of hell.
 Is there anybody we have not forgiven?
 If so let's make a point to repent and to forgive that person.
 If we still can't we need to go to the throne room and ask Jesus to help us to change our heart, giving us a forgiving spirit.